xolotl/jupyter-boat/README.md

 ### See BOAT work
 Jupyter BOAT is designed to function without any modifications to demonstrate how it works.
 Once you see how it works, it is expected that you would at least provide your own list of works for which you want BOAT to generate licensing/attribution statements.
 If your works include some with intellectual property statuses that are not already in BOAT's IP statements file, you would need to add new statements to ipstatements.csv.
 If you would need to make changes to the licensing/attribution statements BOAT generates, you might need to adjust its IP statements file, it's output template, or perhaps even the logic in the BOAT python code file.

-To see BOAT generate output using the example works already listed in the works.csv file, just do X and Y.
+To see BOAT generate output using the example works already listed in the works.csv file, just <a href="https://xolotl.github.io/jupyter-boat/lab/index.html?path=boat%2Fboat.ipynb" target="_self">open the boat.ipynb in this notebook</a> and choose "Run All Cells" from the notebook's "Run" menu.

 ### Use BOAT on your own collection of works
 To use BOAT to generate licensing/attribution statements for your own collection of works, just do X and Y.